Mesmaroth/discord-AkephalosBot/README.md

   - `!sounds`: Displays a list of sounds
   - `!music`: Display commands for the musicbot
   - `!twitch [username]`: Checks if this twitch user is streaming
+  - `!twitchList`: Checks if all users from the Twitch list is online
   - `!ask [Question]`: Ask the bot anything
   - `!servers`: Shows how many servers the bot is connected to